usf-progdata/hw-njie-DP/README.md

 |**Date**|**2021/01/25**|
 |--------|--------------|

-This repository is for hosting and posting Ni's homework assignments for Programming with Data, please feel free to comment on my codes.
+This is template repository for hosting and posting homework assignments for Programming with Data.

 ## Navigating my repository